-patterns, quantities, space, shapes, directions, amounts
+patterns, quantities, space, shapes, directions, amounts, sizes, sorting, categorization

 The Nordic School promotes mathematical thinking from an early age, as children learn to observe, analyze, structure and understand relationships and patterns in their surroundings and in their everyday lives.
-Children are encouraged to ask questions, reason and seek solutions related to mathematical ideas and dilemmas.
-To this end, children explore and play with spaces, shapes and patterns as well as numbers and counting.
-Children also compare quantity and size as it relates to toys, materials and objects in daily situations.
+Children are encouraged to ask questions, reason and seek solutions related to mathematical ideas, concepts and dilemmas.
+To this end, children explore and play with spaces, shapes and patterns as well as numbers.
+Children also compare quantity and size as it relates to toys, materials and objects in daily situations and engages in sorting activities and get familiar with the concept of categorization.
 Additionally, they are exposed to concepts of time as they discuss and participate in activities related to the times of day, months, and seasons.